 “Denying a patient who has severe COVID that drug (or hydroxychloroquine for that matter) in my opinion, is criminal and borders on the psychopathic.”

 The course of illness with COVID-19 is highly variable.
 Some people remain asymptomatic even though they test positive.
 Others have mild symptoms, barely worse than a “common” cold.
 Many people become very sick with a fever, chills, cough, fatigue and serious breathing problems.
 Some end up in the hospital while others die.
 At last count, hundreds are still dying daily from complications of COVID.

 The anecdotes that people share on our website are not scientific.
 They may be interesting, but they do not tell the whole story.
 Both Linda and Don may believe that ivermectin is effective against COVID, but that is not enough to endorse the treatment.
 Some people take a turn for the better without any treatment.
 Some people take a turn for the worse with treatment.

 The only way to truly assess the effectiveness of ivermectin (or any drug, for that matter) is to perform large, randomized controlled trials (RCTs).
 Neither the patients nor the investigators know who gets what.
 Such RCTs are not perfect, but they are the best tool we have because they do away with politics and preconceptions that might influence the outcome.

 There will always be disagreements about the timing of the treatment, the dose of ivermectin, the duration of treatment, and goodness knows what else.
 For me, though, if ivermectin were a magic bullet, we should have seen something in the latest clinical trial.

 Believe me when I tell you that I would love for ivermectin to work against COVID, even if the benefit is modest.
 That’s because I love this drug.
-You may find its history as fascinating as I do.

 Where Did This Amazing Drug for Parasites Come from?